 If you have any questions concerning this report or your drinking water, please contact Mathew Reynolds, Town of DeWitt Water Superintendent, at (315) 446-3734x158.
 We want you to be informed about your drinking water and also ways to conserve this precious resource.
-If you would like to learn more, please stop by our office at 5400 Butternut Drive.
-Information about the Town of DeWitt can also be found on our web site, www.townofdewitt.com.
+To learn more about the Town of DeWitt's water system and are suppliers, we encourage you to read the information included in this report.
+Additional information about the Town of DeWitt can also be found on our web site, www.townofdewitt.com.
 In the web site you can find information about the Town of DeWitt and links to the suppliers of our water.
-The Town of DeWitt is a purchase distribution type system - Dewitt South Federal ID # NY3304343.
+The Town of DeWitt is a purchase distribution type system - Dewitt North Federal ID # NY3316112 and Dewitt South Federal ID # NY3304343.